 There are different options with intermittent fasting — you don’t have to starve yourself.
 Some plans restrict the amount of time you have to eat in the day, while others require you to eat regularly for five days and fast for the remaining two.

-Those that adopt an intermittent fasting lifestyle have reported having more energy.
-Research has also found that it encourages weight loss by lowering insulin levels, lowers risks of cancer and diabetes, and improves heart and brain health.
+Those who adopt an intermittent fasting lifestyle report having more energy.
+Research has also found that it encourages weight loss by lowering insulin levels, and may lower risks of cancer and diabetes, and improve heart and brain health.

-For a long time, cannabis has been tied to weight increase.
+For a long time, cannabis has been tied to weight gain.
 Generally, this is true.
 Cannabis does increase our appetite.
-So why would anyone think that medical marijuana can help people with intermittent fasting?
+So why would anyone think that cannabis could help people with intermittent fasting?

-There is a chemical found in small quantities in cannabis called tetrahydrocannabivarin, or THCV for short.
+For one, there is a chemical found in small quantities in cannabis called tetrahydrocannabivarin, or THCV for short.
 Surprisingly, it’s an appetite suppressor.
-It may sound very similar to THC, but they have the opposite effects — THC increases our appetite, and THCV suppresses it.
+It may sound very similar to THC, but they have opposite effects — THC increases our appetite, and THCV suppresses it.
 This would mean that using THCV with an intermittent fasting regime shouldn’t risk spoiling your fasting days.

-Unfortunately, this product is not available on the market yet, so appetite suppressing cannabis is a pipe dream right now.
-However, THCV may take a popular turn in the same way as CBD.
-With more cannabis compounds being explored, there could be a possibility of THCV focused strains.
+Unfortunately, a THCV isolate strain isn’t available on the market yet, so appetite-suppressing cannabis is but a pipe dream for now.
+However, once available, THCV may take a popular turn in the same way as CBD.
+With more cannabis compounds being studied every day, there’s always the possibility of a THCV focused strain.